-Chief Consumer Experience Officer, CCAC
+Chief Consumer Experience Officer

-Michael Hansson Chief Product Officer, CIC Mr. Trapaga has been General Manager of CMI for three years and was concurrently appointed as Managing Director of CCAC last November 23, 2021.
+Anna M. Alejandro General Manager, CMI Mr. Trapaga has been General Manager of CMI for three years and was concurrently appointed as Managing Director of CCAC last November 23, 2021.
 He also had a stint as Director of Channel Sales of CCAC with over thirty years of experience in the manufacturing, telecommunications and consumer durables.

 Mr. Michael Eric Sarmiento is the President and COO of CBSI.
 Mr. Sarmiento specializes in Finance & IT with almost 20 years of experience in Business & Systems Analysis, Business Intelligence, Data Analytics, IT Project Management & Consulting, and Management Accounting.
-Prior to joining CIC, SVP & General Manager of its ROHQ, Primer Resources Corp and Deputy CFO of the Intellectual Property Venture Group (IPVG).
+He was the SVP & General Manager of its ROHQ, Primer Resources Corp and Deputy CFO of the Intellectual Property Venture Group (IPVG) prior to joining CIC.
 He graduated from University of Sto.
 Tomas with a degree in Industrial Engineering and then got his MBA from University of the Philippines, Diliman, Q.C.

 Meril Yu is the Chief Consumer Experience Officer of CIC.
-Merril is a seasoned senior executive with over 25 years of leadership experience who has demonstrated success in managing full-scope operations and building multimillion dollar corporations.
+Mr. Yu is a seasoned senior executive with over 25 years of leadership experience who has demonstrated success in managing full-scope operations and building multimillion dollar corporations.
 He is an international hotelier who has honed his craft with leading hotel brands such as Four Seasons Hotels, The Peninsula Group, and MGM among others.
 Locally, he has taken on senior leadership role in reputable organizations such as Megawide Construction Corporation as its Head of Hotels, LBP Service Corporation as its President, GHM Hotels Philippines Inc. as Managing Director, Legend Hotels International as COO and as SVP for SM Hotels & Entertainment.